junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "We'll negotiate with him," Anakin answers calmly.

 "*Negotiate*," Obi-Wan parrots coldly, huffing a loud humorless laugh.
 He rubs his temple exhaustedly.
-"Do you have any idea how idiotically innocent and political ignorant that is?
+"Do you have any idea how idiotically innocent and politically ignorant that is?
 He's the Emperor!
-For someone like him, he's not going to *negotiate* with you if you don't have any bargaining chip.
+For someone like him, he's not going to *negotiate* with you if you don't have any bargaining chips.
 What do you have?
 Tell me, what do we have?"

 "You let us worry about that," Anakin does not flinch under his incredulous eyes.

-Their staring match continues adding tense to the air.
+Their staring match continues adding tension to the air.
+It's practically buzzing with electricity and sparks now.

-"Do you have any back up plan if *negotiation* fails?"
+"Do you have any backup plan if *negotiation* fails?"

 "Yes.
 We call it aggressive negotiation."

 Obi-Wan blinks.
 "Assassination?
 That's what's in your mind?"
-He breaks the gaze to scan around them, meeting eyes with same desperate, determined looks.
+He breaks the gaze to scan around them, meeting eyes with the same desperate, determined looks.
 "In all of your minds?
 Holy, you really are a terrorist group."

 Anakin's eyes narrow.
 "Now, are you with me, or against me?"